nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

   }
 ```

-Next, Cluster operator decides that Application developers might want to customize the rate-limiting `rate` and `burst`
+Next, the Cluster operator decides that the Application developer might want to customize the rate-limiting `rate` and `burst`
 values.

-Next, Cluster operator defines the following CRD for those values.
+Next, the Cluster operator defines the following CRD for those values.
 Note that the values are validated to prevent invalid
 or
 malicious values from being propagated into the NGINX config: